Azure/azure-kusto-sdmt/README.md

   * Data transfer workload can scale out over different integration runtimes to optimize performance.
   * If a slice fails, then it can be restarted, without data duplication.
 * 	The ADX property “creationTime” is set correctly.
+  * The correct setting of "creationTime" is essential for the ADX caching policy.
+[CreationTime](https://learn.microsoft.com/en-us/azure/data-explorer/kusto/management/extents-overview#extent-creation-time)
 * 	Each data transfer is logged in the meta data database (duration, number of rows transferred) and ADX tags provide additional information to each extent.
     * "LoadedAt: <UTCDateTime of the start of the data transfer of this slice>"
     * "SlicedImportObject_Id:<Primary key value of the slice in the SDMT meta data database>"